 3. New sustainability legislation in several markets

 The fashion industry is entering a new phase where sustainability is becoming as much a regulatory issue as a marketing and PR one.
-Governments in several markets are proposing and implementing legislation to promote circularity in fashion and reduce carbon emissions.
+Governments in several markets are proposing and implementing legislation to promote circularity or circular supply chain in fashion and reduce carbon emissions.
 The report notes that while some low-cost fashion retailers are likely to face challenges in adapting their business models to circular practices, the changes apply to all brands.

 The key legislative changes include: